hyperledger/indy-hipe/text/transport-layer-messaging/README.md

   - Domain Endpoint - shared physical endpoint for messages into domains
     - Shared by many identities (e.g. https://endpoint.agentsRus.com)
   - Agency - the handler for messages sent to the Domain Endpoint.
-    - E.g. the "domain endpoint" is passive, the "agency" is active.
+    - E.g. the "domain endpoint" is passive,  "agency" is active.
-  - Cloud Routing Agent - identity-controlled entrypoint for a domain
+  - Cloud Routing Agent - identity-controlled entry point for a domain
 - Messaging Layers
   - App Layer - end-to-end messaging from the message creator to its consumer
   - Routing - end-to-end delivery - the “Forward” message (others?) with encrypted payload